2019 – 2020 Galapagos Tour

-1) During Peak Season dates, Metropolitan Touring reserves the right to prioritise reservations taking into account factors such as payment and confirmation dates.
+1) During Peak Season dates, Metropolitan Touring reserves the right to prioritize reservations taking into account factors such as payment and confirmation dates.

 2) Metropolitan Touring reserves the right to limit the number of twin/double cabins for single use dependent on availability.